bloominstituteoftechnology/java-school/README.md

 * Add custom Swagger documentation to all of the endpoints in StudentController.
 Make sure that Swagger doucment for the other the endpoints in other controller default to something useful.

+* Add custom Swagger documentation to each of the models - course, student, instructor.

 ## Stretch Goals

-* Add the ability to assign students to courses.
-Think about using a custom query for this.
+* Add the ability to assign existing students to existing courses.
+Use a custom query for this.
 * Add Swagger Documentation to the endpoint that adds students to courses.